IBM/video-streaming-developer-docs/README.md

 # Developer Tools

-:construction: A documentation site for IBM Video Streaming APIs, SDKs and use cases - [Preview URL](https://ibm.github.io/video-streaming-developer-docs//) :construction:
+:construction: A documentation site for IBM Video Streaming APIs, SDKs and use cases - [URL](https://ibm.github.io/video-streaming-developer-docs//) :construction:

 ## About